Tumor

 An abnormal mass of tissue that forms when cells grow and divide more than they should or do not die when they should.
 Tumors may be benign (not cancer) or malignant (cancer).
 Benign tumors may grow large but do not spread into, or invade, nearby tissues or other parts of the body.
 Malignant tumors can spread into, or invade, nearby tissues.
 They can also spread to other parts of the body through the blood and lymph systems.
 Also called neoplasm.

-A tumour is a mass or collection of aberrant cells that develops within the body.
-It’s not always cancer if you have a tumour.
+A tumor is a mass or collection of aberrant cells that develops within the body.
+It’s not always cancer if you have a tumor.
 Many cancers are harmless (not cancerous).

 Tumors can appear anywhere on the body.
 Bone, skin, tissues, glands, and organs can all be affected.
 Tumor is also known as neoplasm.